lightning-tv/solid/docs/intro/realworldperformance.md

   }
 </style>

-# Lightning 3: Solid & Blits in the Real World
+# Lightning 3: Solid & Blits Performance in the Real World

 When it comes to **SolidJS** and **Blits**, a common question is: which is better suited for building performant, scalable TV applications?
 To help answer this, let’s dive into a head-to-head comparison using the **TMDB (The Movie Database)** example app, exploring each framework’s performance, developer experience, and more.

 ## Overview: Solid vs. Blits

 While not identical, the Solid and Blits TMDB versions are close enough to allow for a fair comparison.
-The **Solid** app includes a left navigation drawer, titles above rows, and leverages **Solid-UI components** and **SolidJS Router**.
+The **Solid** app includes a left navigation drawer, titles above rows, and leverages **Solid-UI components**.
 While these extra features should give Blits a performance lead, Solid maintains it's edge.

 <div style="display: flex; justify-content: center; gap: 30px">
   <figure>